VirusPilot/LilyGo-T-Beam-GPS-Reset/README.md

 ### Requirements:
 - install Arduino IDE (v1.8 or later) and add `https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json` into the Additional Board Manager URLs
 - open the Arduino Boards Manager, search and install `esp32 by Espressif Systems`
+- if you have Arduino IDE already installed, it is recommended to delete the `~/Documents/Arduino/libraries` folder to avoid using conflicting libraries
 - open the Arduino Library Manager, search and install `SparkFun u-blox Arduino Library` (only use deprecated version v1.8.11, do not use v2.x)
 - open the Arduino Library Manager, search and install `AXP202X_Library`